Constitution of the Ottoman Empire: Domestic and foreign reactions

 Reactions within the Empire and around Europe were both widely acceptable and potentially a cause for some concern.
 Before the Constitution was enacted and made official, many of the Ulema were against it because they deemed it to be going against the Shari'a.
 However, throughout the Ottoman Empire, the people were extremely happy and looking forward to life under this new regime.
 Many people celebrated and joined in Muslim-Christian relations which formed, and there now seemed to be a new national identity: Ottoman.
 However many provinces and people within the Empire were against it and many acted out their displeasure in violence.
 Some Muslims agreed with the Ulema that the constitution violated Shari'a law.
 Some acted out their protests by attacking a priest during mass.
 Some of the provinces referred to in the constitution were alarmed, such as Rumania, Scutari and Albania, because they thought it referred to them having a different change of government or no longer being autonomous from the Empire.

 Yet the most important reaction, only second to that of the people, was that of the Europeans.
 Their reactions were quite to the contrary from the people; in fact they were completely against it—so much so that the United Kingdom was against supporting the Sublime Porte and criticized their actions as reckless.
 Many across European saw this constitution as unfit or a last attempt to save the Empire.
 In fact only two small nations were in favor of the constitution but only because they disliked the Russians as well.
 Others considered the Ottomans to be grasping for straws in trying to save the Empire; they also labeled it as a fluke of the Sublime Porte and the Sultan.

-Initial Suspension of the Constitution
+Initial suspension of the constitution

-After the Ottomans were defeated in the Russo-Turkish War (1877–1878) a truce was signed on the 31st of January 1878 in Edirne.
-14 days after this event, on February 14, 1878, Abdul Hamid II took the opportunity to prorogue the parliament, citing social unrest.
-This afforded him the opportunity to not carry out new elections.
-Abdul Hamid II, increasingly withdrawn from society to the Yıldız Palace, was therefore able rule the most part of 3 decades in an absolutist manner.
+After the Ottomans were defeated in the Russo-Turkish War (1877–1878) a truce was signed on 31 January 1878 in Edirne.
+Fourteen days after this event, on February 14, 1878, Abdul Hamid II took the opportunity to prorogue the parliament, citing social unrest.
+This allowed him to avoid new elections.
+Abdul Hamid II, increasingly withdrawn from society to the Yıldız Palace, was therefore able rule the most part of three decades in an absolutist manner.